 Questions & Answers

-PTPN is committed to maximizing the independent therapist’s clinically effective and profitable participation in health care.
+PTPN is committed to maximizing the private practitioner’s clinically effective and profitable participation in health care.
 By joining a prestigious rehabilitation network that positions you as the provider of choice in your community, you gain access to more patients than you would on their own, while advancing the work done in private practices.

 Members gain quantifiable value from their PTPN membership.
 In many states, PTPN provides access to dozens of contracts with payers.
 Last year PTPN members generated more than $80 million in claims volume as a result of PTPN’s managed care contracts.
 In addition, PTPN’s consumer brand, Physiquality, lets people know that you are a premier provider of rehab, wellness and fitness services and builds consumer demand for the entire range of services you provide.

 Members also receive such valuable services as discounts on supplies and services, information on regulatory compliance, discounts on seminars and materials, assistance in resolving billing problems, and political advocacy in Washington, D.C.
 Calculate your potential return on investment as a PTPN member here.